 LinkedIn is a great place to post quick company updates to keep your audience and partners in the loop at all times.
 While you don’t necessarily need to share a whole article to broadcast a new hire, you can (and should) use one for something like a new product launch.

-For the smaller stuff (like introducing that new intern named Steve who gets the coffee order wrong every single day, damn it Steve!), a simple status update will suffice nicely.
+For the smaller stuff (like introducing that new intern named Steve who's on loan from a college professional training course with an eye for getting a full-time position once they graduate), a simple status update will suffice nicely.

-Here are six tips that may help you create awesome LinkedIn content that helps increase engagement:
+Here are some tips that may help you create awesome LinkedIn content that helps increase engagement:

 1. Keep It Simple.